-Linksys is a very popular manufacturer of networking products and it managed to reach its peak more than 10 years ago, when it released the wonder router, the Linksys WRT54G, a device loved by everyone and, surprisingly, even now it’s still one of the most sold routers on the market.
-At the same time, Linksys also experienced some downs, as it had to transition through multiple companies (Cisco, Belkin), but it seems that it has fully recovered and it is already back up with the big boys of the networking world.
+Linksys is one of the most popular manufacturer of networking products which managed to reach its peak more than 10 years ago, when it released the wonder router, the Linksys WRT54G, a device loved by everyone and, surprisingly, even now it’s still one of the most sold routers on the market.
+At the same time, Linksys has also experienced some downs, as it had to transition through multiple companies (Cisco, Belkin), but it seems that it has fully recovered and it is already back up with the big boys of the networking world.

-This time, I won’t focus on its router array, but I will have a look at one of its best access points, the LAPAC2600 Pro from the Business series, a successor of the LAPAC1750PRO and, while it is also a dual band AC access point, it does come with some extra features, such as the MU-MIMO technology, it supports the 802.11r and the 802.11k standards and more, so let’s have a look.
+This time, I won’t focus on its router array, but I will have a look at one of its best wireless access points, the LAPAC2600 Pro from the Business series, a successor of the LAPAC1750PRO and, while it is also a dual band AC access point, it does come with some extra features, such as the MU-MIMO technology, it supports the 802.11r and the 802.11k standards and more, so let’s have a closer look.

-The LAPAC1750PRO respects the latest design trend of small circular or hexagonal-shaped devices that can be easily positioned anywhere (even on the ceiling).
+The LAPAC2600 Pro respects the latest design trend of small circular or hexagonal-shaped devices that can be easily positioned anywhere (even on the ceiling).
 The case of the access point is basically identical to that of the LAPAC1750PRO, so we’re dealing with a hexagonal shape, but not with sharp angles, adopting soft, rounded corners instead (everything covered by a white matte finish).
 On the top you can find the Linksys logo, along with the model and a small bar for the LED lights just underneath.
-Also there is a recessed zone surrounding the top and from this place, the case flows from the narrower top side towards a larger footprint.
+Also there is a narrow canal surrounding the top of the device and from this place, the case flows from the narrower top side towards a larger footprint.